maxenceg/kata-hublo-shop/PeerProg.md

 ## Questions

 1. Following the business rules create an endpoint to add a product in the database.
-2. How can you ensure that only an admin can add a product to a shop.
+2. How can you ensure that only a user with an admin or an employee role can add a product to a shop.

 ## Advices